 The association provides implementation support to its members by incorporating lessons learned from the I&D system into continuing professional development (CPD), articles, and technical factsheets on common complaint areas.
 The CPD system incorporates online tests to ensure members demonstrate necessary competencies.

 The ACCA supports and promotes adoption and implementation of IFRS in the UK and in the EU.
-The association responds to IASB Exposure Drafts on new and revised pronouncements and solicits views from its members through its website, surveys, and its Corporate Reporting Global Forum.
+It provides members with implementation support by publishing updates from the IASB pronouncements and related relevant articles in its journal and on its website.
+The association also responds to IASB Exposure Drafts on new and revised pronouncements and solicits views from its members through its website, surveys, and its Corporate Reporting Global Forum.